KarlDorogy/Cisc-327-Course-Project-Group-20/DailyScrumMeeting/Meeting.md

 In r1_6 he used a Input Partition Testing with a combination of Bounday testing Lastly, in r1_8 he used BlackBox Functionality Testing.
 <h4>Q3:</h4>
-Difficulties in orginal structuring of the testing functions for registration testing Figuring out partitions and testing methods for specific A2 requirments
+Difficulties in orginal set-up structuring of the testing functions for registration testing and trying to figuring out partitions and testing methods for specific A2 requirments
 <h4>Q4:</h4>
 Complete all r1 and r2 testing requirments by Thursday Night and complete r3 testing requirments on friday